auth0/docs/articles/quickstart/webapp/java-spring-security-mvc/01-login.md

 ---
 title: Login
-description: This tutorial demonstrates how to use the Auth0 Java Spring Security MVC SDK to add authentication and authorization to your web app
+description: This tutorial demonstrates how to use the Auth0 Java SDK to add authentication to your Java Spring Security web app
 budicon: 448
 ---